stfc/ceph-InfluxDB-metricsCollector/README.md

 * gzip
 * cStringIO
 * time
+* sys

 ######Furthermore, you will require a ceph keychain on the machine this script will be running on.

 ##Installation & configuration:

 1. Download this repository wherever you want to have it.
-2. Configure the scripts using the single ceph-influxDB-metricsCollector.ini config file
+2. Configure the default settings you would like to use if reading a config file fails using the single `default.conf` config file
-3. Crate directory /var/log/ceph-influxdb-metricsCollector
+3. Copy `default.conf` to `/etc/ceph-influxDB-metricsCollector.conf`, and configure your normal configuration.
-3. Make sure the user the scripts are going to be ran by can read and write in the desired log location and the plugins directory in the package.
+4. Make sure the user the scripts are going to be ran by can write in the desired log location.
-4. Schedual the loader.py to run at your desired interval by creating a CRON job.
+5. Schedual the loader.py to run at your desired interval by creating a CRON job.
 For testing, you can just run plugins/./runLoop.py, which will run the scripts at the start of every minute.
 For one time runs, you can use plugins/./loader.py

+###Defining alternative config file:

+You can define an alternative config file by using `/./loader.py -c path/to/config` or `/./runLoop.py -c path/to/config` Option `--config path/to/config` can also be used.

 ##Hotswapping plugins: